ahoys/logscribe/readme.md

 `Default: <app root>`

 ### setLogMaxSize(value: number): void
-Maximum filesize of a log before a new log file is created.
+The maximum filesize of a log before a new log file is created.
 Value is in bytes (1000 = 1KB).

 `Default: 1024000`

 ### setLogPrefix(value: string): void
-Prefix for the log file.
-For example a value "custom" would end up being: `custom_2019-22-01.log`.
+A prefix for the filenames.
+For example a value "custom" would produce: "custom_2019-22-01.log".

 `Default: "application"`

 ### setPrintDisabled(value: boolean): void
-Whether to disable p(), print() and partially logprint() or lp().
-Logging will stay active.
-Useful in situations where you'd like to disable printing, like for example in production environments: `setPrintDisabled(process.env.NODE_ENV === 'production');`.
+Disables console printing.
+Useful in production environments where you may not want to print out everything.

 `Default: false`